kubernetes/kubernetes/docs/proposals/volume-client-container.md

 In many cases its as simple as creating a container with the entire VCS and executing the same mount command that would have been executed on host.
 This allows a single mount command to work both on a host VCS or containerized VCS.

 With other scenarios it may be desirable to override the mount command or continue running.
 Each in-tree plugin should handle this on a case-by-case basis.

+# Containerized Kubelet
+When the kubelet runs in a container, nsenter is used to escape the container mount namespace, and runs all mounts on the host.
+With the addition of shared docker namespace we can remove the nsenter function in kubelet and modify mount.go

+1. Delete nsenter_mount.go (eventually, backward compatibility)
+2. Eliminate the distinction in the code with regard to mount operations of whether the kubelet is containerized or not

 # Limitations
 FUSE mount is not supported in the first pass (user story 12).